naveen-sinha/naveen-sinha.github.io/_posts/2025-08-29-favorite-tools.md

 tags: [favorites]
 ---

-## Analog

-- Feelground shoes
-- Tom Bihn bags
-- Rhodia Goalbook
+Here are the apps that shape how I read, journal, and write.

 ## Digital

-- Libby
-- Notion
-- Obsidian
-- Readwise
-- Reflect
-- Snipd
+- *Day One* - my time capsule for daily journals
+- *Libby* - borrowing books from my local library from home
+- *Notion* - winning me over for its approach to databases and AI
+- *Obsidian* - local-first, markdown-powered scaffolding for ideas
+- *Readwise* - turning content consumption into compounding knowledge
+- *Reflect* - fast and minimalist daily notes with backlinks
+- *Snipd* - the future of podcast listening